Codeception/codeception.github.com/docs/modules/Unit.markdown

 #### seePropertyIs

-Checks property is a passed type.
+Checks that the property is a passed type.
 Either 'int', 'bool', 'string', 'array', 'float', 'null', 'resource', 'scalar' can be passed for simple types.
-Otherwise property will be checked to be an instance of type.
+Otherwise the parameter must be a class and the property must be an instance of that class.

-Consider testing hidden properties as a bad practice.
+Bear in mind that testing non-public properties is not a good practice.
-Use it if you have no other ways to test.
+Use it only if you have no other way to test it.

  * param $object
  * param $property